James C. Marshall: World War II

 Marshall attended the U.S. Army Command and General Staff College at Fort Leavenworth, Kansas, from 11 September 1939 to 3 February 1940.
 He then became executive officer of the 1st Engineers.
 With the outbreak of World War II in Europe, promotion accelerated, and he was promoted to major on 1 March 1940.
 He became District Engineer of the Binghamton District on 25 May 1940, with the rank of lieutenant colonel in the Army of the United States from 12 June 1941.
 On 31 January 1942, he became District Engineer of the Syracuse District, which covered New York and part of Pennsylvania, with the rank of colonel from 1 February 1942.
 At Binghamton and Syracuse was responsible for a number of major projects, including ammunition and explosive plants, and the construction of the Rome Air Depot.
 He also had to attend to flood control measures on the upper Delaware River.

-On 18 June 1942 Marshall was called to Washington to take over the reorganised atomic bomb project, then known as the DSM (Laboratory Development of Substitute Materials).
+On 18 June 1942 Marshall was called to Washington to take over the reorganized atomic bomb project, then known as the DSM (Laboratory Development of Substitute Materials).
 Marshall read the 13 June 1942 report from Vannevar Bush and James Conant and recalled that:

 I spent the night without sleep trying to figure out what this was all about.
 I had never heard of nuclear fission, but I did know that you could not build much of a plant, much less four of them, for ninety million dollars.
 At the moment among other construction projects in the Syracuse district, I had one for a TNT plant in Pennsylvania estimated to cost one hundred twenty eight million dollars.

 In a report to Colonel Leslie Groves, the head of the Construction Branch in the Office of the Chief of Engineers, on 11 August 1942, Marshall called for the creation a new district without territorial limits to administer the DSM project.
 His proposal was approved on 13 August.
 As district engineer of the new district, Marshall reported directly to Groves, and not the Chief of Engineers.
 He established the district headquarters on the 18th floor of 270 Broadway in New York City, with the innocuous name of the Manhattan Engineer District, following the usual practice of naming engineer districts after the city in which their headquarters area were located.
 He selected the Boston firm of Stone & Webster as the project's principal contractor.